smurphos/cinnamox_themes/README.md

 The theme includes an interactive bash script that allows end users to adjust the transparency of the Cinnamon Theme.
 The default is no transparency.

-To access the tool open a terminal window (Ctrl-Alt-T) and replacing `$STHEME_NAME` with the actual name of the variant installed use the following command to make the script executable and launch it.
+To access the tool open a terminal window (Ctrl-Alt-T) and replacing `$THEME_NAME` with the actual name of the variant installed use the following command to make the script executable and launch it.

-`chmod +x ~/.themes/$STHEME_NAME/cinnamon/cinnamox_transparency.sh && ~/.themes/$STHEME_NAME/cinnamon/cinnamox_transparency.sh`
+`chmod +x ~/.themes/$THEME_NAME/cinnamon/cinnamox_transparency.sh && ~/.themes/$THEME_NAME/cinnamon/cinnamox_transparency.sh`

-If you are not happy with the end result simply run `~/.themes/$STHEME_NAME/cinnamon/cinnamox_transparency.sh` again to chose another option including the default.
+If you are not happy with the end result simply run `~/.themes/$THEME_NAME/cinnamon/cinnamox_transparency.sh` again to chose another option including the default.

 ## Compatibility